 District 71 is a strong, proud district constituted in 1972.
-Currently, our District is made up of nearly 200 clubs and 4,400 members.
+Currently, our District is made up of over 200 clubs and 4,500 members.
 It spans across Ireland, Scotland, Northern Wales, Northern England, Midlands, and East of England.

 Find out where our clubs are, about the big events that go on throughout the year, who makes up your district leadership team and the diary of events for the year.

 It gives me great pleasure to announce the Fall to Winter membership incentives (see charts below).
 In total we recruited 316 new dual or reinstated member during November and December at a time of year when festivities abound, and roads can be foggy and icy.
 It is really encouraging to see the clubs that have coaches, Cashel, Dundee, and Cornerstone, share in the glory.
 Long may that continue.

 Google Phonic, in Division M Area 18, grew 500% from 10 members on the 1st of July to 50 today, adding 46 in November and December, having lost 6 during the autumn renewals.
 Google Phonics’ performance pushed Division M and Area 18 to the top of the pile for best performing Division and Area –almost.
 In the last half of December Division H edged ahead to end up a best performing Division with 53 new members on a membership base of 428 members compared to 59 new members on a base of 488 members in Division M. Three of Division H’s Areas, H14, H20, and H44, finished in the Top 5 Areas and four of their clubs finishing with five or more new members with two leading the table on 7.
 Not to be outdone Area H32’s Coached Cornerstone Advanced Toastmasters Communicators added 2 new members to gain an incentive.
 A fantastic all-round performance in H.

 Forthcoming Club Growth and Membership Incentives in the third quarter 2019-20: